Coding Task 2 - Linked Lists

 The feedback in Autolab will be given in 4 phases.
 If you don't complete a phase, then feedback for the following phase(s) will not be provided.

-• Each of your testing utility methods will be checked with a variety of test cases to ensure that they make all the required checks.
-This phase will ensure that your utility methods are accurate before you start using them in your tests
+• Your testing utility method will be checked with a variety of test cases to ensure that they make all the required checks.
+This phase will ensure that your utility method is accurate before you start using it in your tests

 2. Running your tests on a correct solution